-- Read Aloud – The student chooses a favorite book to read aloud to the class during a designated time, preferably reader’s workshop.
+- Read Aloud – The child chooses a favorite book to read aloud to the class during a designated time, preferably reader’s workshop.

 - Show & Tell – The student shares with the class a special treasure or souvenir.
 It may be wise to exclude toys from the list of options.

-- Wild Card – Allow a student to choose any fun reward his or her heart desires.
-To reduce selection paralysis, consider utilizing a choice board filled with a variety of fun rewards for students.
+- Wild Card – They choose any fun reward their heart desires.
+To reduce selection paralysis, utilize a choice board filled with a variety of fun rewards for students.

-Recognize their efforts, progress, and wins with these fun rewards for students.
+Recognize the efforts, progress, and wins of your elementary kids using ideas from this list of fun rewards for students.